jankotek/mapdb-site/doc/btreemap.rst

 This sort of optimization is used automatically.
 All you have to do is provide the specialized key serializer:
 ``.keySerializer(Serializer.LONG)``.

 There are several options and implementations to pack keys.
-Have a look at `BTreeKeySerializer <http://www.mapdb.org/apidocs/org/mapdb/BTreeKeySerializer.html>`_ for more details.
+Have a look at static fields with ``_PACK`` suffix in `Serializer <http://www.mapdb.org/dokka/latest/mapdb/org.mapdb/-serializer/index.html>`_ class for more details.

 TODO this is major feature, document details and add benchmarks